 Restore Fee

 Registrar shall pay Registry Operator a fee (the “Restore Fee”) per Registered Name restored during the Redemption Grace Period; provided that Registry Operator reserves the right, in its sole discretion, to lower such fee based on extenuating circumstances.
-The current Restore Fee as of the Effective Date is US$40.00 per Registered Name Restored.
+The current Restore Fee as of 1 June 2022 is US$0.00 per Registered Name Restored.

 Registry Operator reserves the right to increase the Fees set forth above prospectively upon such notice as specified per section 4.1 of this Agreement.
-A schedule of current Fees is available at Registry Service Provider’s On-line Registrar Management System, http://apply.afilias.info, or such other site as may be noticed to registrar from time to time.
+A schedule of current Fees is available from the Registry Operator on request.

 Registry Operator Fee Table